Pfäfers: Geography

-Pfäfers has an area, As of 2006, of 128.4 km2.
-Of this area, 29.4% is used for agricultural purposes, while 30.6% is forested.
-Of the rest of the land, 1.1% is settled (buildings or roads) and the remainder (38.9%) is non-productive (rivers or lakes).
+Pfäfers has an area of 128.4 km2.
+Of this area, As of 2006, 29.4% was used for agricultural purposes, while 30.6% was forested.
+Of the rest of the land, 1.1% was settled, consisting of buildings or roads, and the remainder, 38.9%, was non-productive, consisting of rivers or lakes.

 The municipality is located in the Sarganserland Wahlkreis.
-It stretches from the Taminatal south to the Kunkelspass and to the west into the high Calfeisental valley.
-The municipality has some of the largest elevation differences of any municipality (Tamina canyon 693 m, Ringelspitz 3247 m).
-It consists of the village of Pfäfers at the mouth of the Tamina Valley on a plateau above the Rhine river, the villages of Valens, Vasön and Vättis as well as the hamlets of St. Margrethenberg and Vadura.
+It stretches from the Taminatal south to the Kunkelspass and west into the high Calfeisental valley.
+The municipality has some of the largest elevation differences of any municipality, from Tamina Gorge at 693 m to the Ringelspitz at 3247 m.
+It consists of the village of Pfäfers at the mouth of the Tamina Valley on a plateau above the Rhine, the villages of Valens, Vasön, and Vättis, as well as the hamlets of St. Margrethenberg and Vadura.

 Localities

 Pfäfers

-The fraction Pfäfers contains the village Pfäfers itself and the hamlets St. Margrethenberg and Vadura.
-Pfäfers lies on about 800 m above sea level at the entrance of the Taminatal.
-It counts about 600 inhabitants.
+The municipality of Pfäfers contains the village of Pfäfers itself and the hamlets of St. Margrethenberg and Vadura.
+Pfäfers lies about 800 m above sea level at the entrance to the Taminatal.
+It has about 600 inhabitants.

-The most important employer with a total of 245 employees is the clinic St. Pirminsberg with its fields psychiatry, psychotherapy and addiction treatment.
-Mentally ill people from the south part of the Canton of St. Gallen and from Liechtenstein were treated there.
-Further employments are provided from agriculture and forestry as well as the small trade.
+The most important employer, with a total of 245 employees, is the clinic St. Pirminsberg, which specialises in psychiatry, psychotherapy, and addiction treatment.
+People with mental illness from the southern part of the Canton of St. Gallen and from Liechtenstein are treated there.
+Other employment is provided by agriculture, forestry, and small businesses.

-The control centre and the equalising reservoir Mapragg of the power plants Bad Sarganserland are located in Vadura.
-The pumped storage hydro power plant produces 444 million kWh of electricity on average per year.
+The control centre and the Mapragg equalising reservoir of the Bad Sarganserland power plants are located in Vadura.
+The pumped-storage hydropower plant produces 444 million kWh of electricity per year.